TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 - Updating signs, especially with Fast Update enabled, causes flickering.
 This is an artifact of the update process and there's not much I can do about it

 ## Changelog
+- Version 1.1.0
+  - Control over sun and moon brightness/intensity values.
+You can make your sun and moon darker (or brighter) according to your wishes.
+  - Changed the default config values for all settings (including signs) to vanilla values, to allow picking and choosing what you want to alter.

 - Version 1.0.2
   - You can now see your mod config changes realtime in-game.
 There's a setting for "fast update" that can be set that speeds it up even more, but can result in flickering as it refreshes which is a vanilla behavior sped up.